awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lex-bot.md

         ChildDirected: false
       IdleSessionTTLInSeconds: 300
       Description: "How to create a BookTrip bot with CFN"
-      # We provide a setting that enables you to auto build the locales provided.
+      # Provide a setting that allows you to either auto build the locales provided.
-      # Locale builds are also kicked off if you attempt to create a bot version that depends on an unbuilt locale.
+      # Locale builds are also kicked off if you attempt to create a bot version
+      # that depends on an unbuilt locale.
       AutoBuildBotLocales: false
       BotLocales:
         - LocaleId: "en_US"